Performances

 In a welcome sign the pandemic may be coming to an end, the Utah Symphony’s program led by Thierry Fischer Thursday night included a Beethoven symphony.
 Since cautiously returning last fall, the orchestra has tried to observe recommended social distancing by featuring smaller ensembles of mostly strings, which can play masked.

-The sight of the … Read More
+The sight of … Read More

 Utah Symphony’s retooled program ranges from Bach to Black Lives Matter – Sep 25, 2020